 The convention enunciates nine branches of social security that are classified as short-term or long-term risks, depending upon the length of payment for individual cases.
 Three branches are obviously long-term risks, namely, old-age benefits, survivor benefits, and disability benefits.
 A fourth branch, family allowances, is to some extent a long-term risk, since payments are made for persons during the years when they are considered young and dependent children.
 The branches covering short-term risks are sickness benefits, maternity benefits, medical care and unemployment benefits.
 The ninth branch, employment-injury benefits, is a combination of short-term and long-term risks, and includes sickness benefits, disability benefits and survivor benefits when these are employment-related contingencies.

-In the Philippines, seven (7) out of the nine (9) branches of social security are administered.
-The remaining two (2), namely, family and unemployment benefits are not provided.
+In the Philippines, eight (8) out of the nine (9) branches of social security are administered.
+The remaining one (1), namely, family allowance, is not provided.

 MINIMUM STANDARDS UNDER ILO CONVENTION NO. 102

 1. Old-age (Retirement)